shanemcmiken/PEinvestment/README.md

-# Benchmark PE Firm Investment
+# I solve the benchmark heterogenous-firm investment model
 I solve the benchmark partial equilibrium firm investment model.
     <embed src="https://github.com/shanemcmiken/RBC_3ways/blob/main/src/Model.pdf">
         <p>You can see the model and output <a href="src/Results.pdf">here</a>.</p>